87tana/ImageObjectClassification_NetworkComparison/README.md

 - Developed 3 Deep Neural Network models i.e. DenseNet(Densely Connected Convolutional Networks), ReseNet50,Xception in order to classify the Brain MRI Images to 4 different independent classes.

-- Statistical metrics was used to evaluate model performance.
+- Statistical metrics was used to evaluate model peformance.

 - See the Metrics in a table below: Accuracy,F1-score, MAE, MSE, RMSE